 - Perceived chances of successful funding based upon the sponsor’s

-- The AVP approves the application that is to be submitted on behalf of the university.
+- The Office of Research approves the application that is to be submitted on behalf of the university.

-- The principal investigator contacts their designated proposal development specialist to inform them of their intent to submit the proposal on behalf of the university.
+Upon receipt of approval, the principal investigator contacts their designated proposal development specialist at the SJSU Research Foundation and the research development specialist in the Office of Research to inform them of their intent to submit the proposal on behalf of the university and for assistance with next steps.